albanmahmut/ContactApp/README.md

 TomEE

-    Here is the path to install TomEE: https://tomcat.apache.org/download-80.cgi If you prefere an installation video tutorial: https://www.youtube.com/watch?v=Lr8pxEACVRI
+    Here is the path to install TomEE: https://tomcat.apache.org/download-80.cgi

 JSF

     As I mentioned under IntelliJ IDEA, one you choose 'Maven Project' the editor will complete all the configurations.
     Path for adding dependency to your project.
 IntelliJ IDEA > Code > Generare > Dependencies

 Author

     Mahmut Alban

 Acknowledgments

     Stackoverflow